 We continued our journey towards the Monument to the Discoveries and Belém Tower.
 We couldn’t visit Belém Tower though because we got there at closing hours, 18:00.

-But we couldn’t end our day without visiting the famous pastry shop Pastéis de Belém to taste the best “pastel de nata” (a sort of egg tart pastry) in the world – baked here since 1837.
+But we couldn’t end our day without visiting the famous pastry shop Pastéis de Belém to taste the best “pastel de nata” (a sort of egg tart pastry) in the world, baked here since 1837 – it’s one of the things to do in Lisbon, so don’t miss the opportunity!

 Day 4: Chiado and Carcavelos Beach